alexeyinkin/eb-1a/1-process/README.md

 He asked me:
 - Whether I had any acute condition now.
-- Whether I had any chronic deceases.
+- Whether I had any chronic diseases.
 - Whether I smoked, drank, or used drugs.
 - Whether I had any problems with organs (he named a few).
 - Whether I had any psychiatric problems.